iarlaithc/cli_mkfile/README.md

 ### Error Messages

-The tool provides clear feedback for common scenarios:
+You get pretty obvious feedback for common scenarios:

 - If no filename is provided:
   ```